 To begin, choose a small, less-emotionally charged area to sort.
 Try not to take everything in all at once, as it may become overwhelming.
 Focus on one specific area.
 Success breeds success, and you will feel more able to continue when you have successfully completed one small area.

-Divide things up into five sections: absolutely have to keep, not quite sure yet whether to keep or not or what to do with, special things you want to give to certain people, things to donate to a charitable organization, and things to throw away.
+Divide things up into five sections: 1) absolutely have to keep; 2) not quite sure yet whether to keep or not or what to do with; 3) special things you want to give to certain people; 4) things to donate to a charitable organization; and, 5) things to throw away.
 As you go, box up the things you know you want to keep and label the contents of each container.
 The same goes for the “not quite sure” items.
 For the special mementoes, put items you want to give in individual Ziplock bags/boxes and label who you want to give them to.
-Box up donations and bag up garbage to go where they need to go.
+Box up donations, label where they should go and bag up garbage to go where it need to go.

 Before making final storage/disposal of items, be sure you check with family members to see if they have any input, changes, or wish to go through your decision choices.
 Disposal of your child’s things really feels permanent, like the closing of a door, and it’s worth the effort to consider the feelings of others before taking this step.